Last reviewed on by

 - From going shopping with your partner to being ready, our contributor, Sexual Health Educator, Natasha Albury, MPH, talks about how to make safer sex fun

-- The STD Project’s Jenelle Marie talks about common myths and misconceptions surrounding safer sex and STD prevention (lesbians & STDs, douching, etc.).
+- The STI Project’s Jenelle Marie talks about common myths and misconceptions surrounding safer sex and STD prevention (lesbians & STDs, douching, etc.).

 - Why condoms should be a part of everyone’s safer sex regimen regardless of sex.
 The responsibility is that of the individual having sex not just the man’s.